There are several variables to consider when you invest in a new furnace:

 - Do any of the residents living in the home suffer from respiratory ailments?

-Comfort Masters Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+Comfort Masters Service Experts is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.

-The furnace efficiency rating helps determine how much energy is required to heat your home and, ultimately, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.
+The furnace efficiency rating helps determine how much energy is required to heat your home and, in the long run, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will produce compared to the amount of energy required to produce the heat.
-An example, if your heating system has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
+An example, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Remember that this rating does not include the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not factor this into their rating.
-If you are concerned that your furnace or duct system is not energy efficient, give Comfort Masters Service Experts a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could be saving each month.
+Keep in mind that this rating does not include the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
+The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not consider this in their rating.
+If you are concerned that your furnace or duct system is not energy efficient, give Comfort Masters Service Experts a call today and we will come out for a free in-home analysis and help you find out how much more energy and money you could be saving each month.